FoE FNQ meets 2nd or 3rd Wednesday

 Members of FOE FNQ are seriously questioning the proposed resort and suburban development in Myola near Kuranda.
 This area, zoned rural, is one of the very few habitats of the Kuranda Tree Frog.
 Locals are already seeing impacts on local wildlife and cultural heritage issues have been neglected.
 Furthermore recent earthworks at the site appear to be illegal and have damaged creeks.

-We support small local groups in Mareeba, Kuranda, Port Douglas and Cooktown.
+We work with our friends at small local CSG-Free groups in Cairns, Mossman, Kuranda, Port Douglas and Cooktown.

-Our mission is to keep NQ free of Coal Seam Gas mining and exploration activities.
-We also support the campaigns of Lock the Gate against gas in Queensland.
+FOEFNQ wants to keep NQ free of Coal Seam Gas mining and exploration activities.
+And we support the campaigns of Lock the Gate against gas in Queensland.

 Kuranda has a unique positioning right adjacent to the Wet Tropics World Heritage area.
 We seek to preserve and improve the ambiance of our beautiful village.
 We want new infrastructure and developments to fit with OUR heritage as the Village in the Rainforest.
 We campaign on issues that look after the environment and ecosystems of Kuranda: the Spirit of Kuranda.